2002:

 Author Terence Hanbury White (also known as T. H. White) is born in Bombay,

 India.
-One of his most memorable stories "The Sword in the Stone" will be the
+One of his most memorable stories "The Sword in the Stone" (a 1938 fantasy of the boyhood of King Arthur) was the inspiration for Disney's 1963 animated feature The Sword in the Stone.

 1937:

-Disney's Donald Duck short Modern Inventions, directed by Jack King, is released.
-Donald (voiced by Clarence Nash) visits "The Museum of Modern Marvels", which showcases various futuristic electronic appliances and inventions.
-This short is Donald's first solo appearance and the first time he exhibits his trademark fist-shaking temper tantrum!
+Donald (voiced by Clarence Nash) visits "The Museum of Modern Marvels," and experiences various futuristic electronic appliances and inventions.
+This short is Donald's first solo appearance and the

 1953: